emomaxd/Qbit/BUILDING.md

 ### Prerequisites

 - CMake
+- Python (3.x)
 - Git
-- VulkanSDK
 - Visual Studio (Tested on VS2022)

 Qbit doesn't allow in-source builds, so it is recommended to create a folder - usually build\ - and follow the instructions.
-The instructions have that command also, don't worry about it.

 It is important to use **cmd.exe** and not powershell or any other shell, the instructions may not work otherwise.